sys-bio/tellurium/README.md

 2. Double-click the .dmg file to open a new window
 3. Double-click the Spyder icon

 NOTE: On some older hardware we have noticed that the .dmg sometimes fails.
-If this happens, we recommend using the [Anaconda package manager](#Anaconda-package-(Linux/OSX)-instructions:).
+If this happens, we recommend using the [Anaconda package manager](#anaconda-package-linuxosx-instructions).

 #### Anaconda package (Linux/OSX) instructions: